r-e-d-ant/Notebook-App/README.md

 3. Then this command: pip3 install -r requirements.txt
 4. Then this command: python3 run.py

 II.
-If it work without any error: open browser then paste this: http://127.0.0.1:5000/ III.
+If it work without any error: open browser then copy and paste this url in url form: http://127.0.0.1:5000/ III.
 If there is an error let me know. :)
 ```